MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

 ```

 > [!NOTE]
-> It is only possible to disable the access to applications for the AAD tenant if it has first created an environment somewhere.
+> It's only possible to disable the access to applications for the AAD tenant if it has first created an environment somewhere.

 **Expected Error Codes:**